Photosynq/PhotosynQ-Documentation/docs/instruments/caliq.md

 ![CaliQ attached to the MultispeQ v2.0 - For the Setup it is **only required** to plug in the CaliQ using the USB-C cable, not to clamp the PAR Sensor or attaching the Light Source (shown for demonstration purposes only).](./images/multispeq-caliq-setup.jpg)

 The CaliQ is simply connected to the MultispeQ by using the provided USB-C cable and plugging it into the MultispeQ's USB-C port located on the back next to the micro-USB port.
 Attaching the PAR Sensor of the CaliQ or its Light Source is not required (shown for demonstration purposes only).
 The Calibration routines will prompt you when to do so.
-The The CaliQ can be connected and disconnected at any time and doesn't require the MultispeQ to be powered down or restarted.
+The CaliQ can be connected and disconnected at any time and doesn't require the MultispeQ to be powered down or restarted.
 To test for the correct cable orientation, follow the instructions below.

 ::: warning MultispeQ v1.0 Users
-Due to a hardware change, the MultispeQ v1.0 requires a small adapter for connecting the CaliQ.
-Please contact <support@photosynq.org> before purchasing a device.
+Due to a hardware change, the MultispeQ v1.0 requires a small adapter, available in the shop, for connecting the CaliQ.
+Please contact <support@photosynq.org> for further help in purchasing an instrument.
 :::

 ## Test the Connection